pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 The "genesis hash" used as the previous hash of the first event in a sequence can be set using environment variable ``GENESIS_HASH``.

+The class
+:class:`~eventsourcing.domain.model.aggregate.AggregateRootWithHashchainedEvents`
-The class ``AggregateRootWithHashchainedEvents`` can be used when you want to be able to verify aggregates' sequences of events cryptographically (which can be useful even during development to catch programming errors and to avoid doubt that the infrastructure is working properly).
-However, the class ``BaseAggregateRoot`` is probably faster than ``AggregateRootWithHashchainedEvents`` and can be used whenever you don't actually need to verify the sequence of events cryptographically.
+can be used when you want to be able to verify aggregates' sequences of events cryptographically (which can be useful even during development to catch programming errors and to avoid doubt that the infrastructure is working properly).
+However, the class :class:`~eventsourcing.domain.model.aggregate.BaseAggregateRoot` is probably faster and can be used whenever you don't actually need to verify the sequence of events cryptographically.

 .. code:: python